lenawuu/fandom-wiki-race/flask-docker-example/endpoint_list.md

 # Endpoint List

-This is a list of all exiting and planned endpoints for the project
+This is a list of all existing and planned endpoints for the project

 Currently we have: